gerson248/reto-culqui-aws/README.md

 - Run `npm i` to install the project dependencies
 - Run `npm run deploy` to deploy this stack to AWS
-- Run `npm run test:watch` to run the tests in observation mode
+- Run `npm run test` to run the tests in observation mode

 ### Locally